Bananas and dogs – do they go together or is there a health risk? Here’s all you need to know about whether can Dachshunds eat bananas?

 So bananas do aid in the absorption of both proteins and vitamins.
 This also promotes the strength of the mini legs of your furry friend.

-But green bananas are lower in sugar, lower on the glycemic index, and higher in micronutrients.
+But green bananas are lower in sugar, lower in the glycemic index, and higher in micronutrients.

-However, they are not as easily digestible, higher in starch, and lower on antioxidants.
+However, they are not as easily digestible, are higher in starch, and are lower in antioxidants.